Our Crew

 Lisa MartinTrustee

 Lisa has been a neighbor to the Scatter Good Farm property for over 30 years where she has lived with her husband, Burnham, and raised her two children.
 She has watched it transform from a lovely open field to a vibrant and abundant farm, to what is now the home of Growing to Give, bustling with volunteers, staff and interns.
 Lisa became involved with Growing to Give as a Merrymeeting Gleaner during its first season and has continued to volunteer by planting, watering, weeding, washing or harvesting anything vegetable related.
 When not at Growing to Give, Lisa can be found in her own garden or walking on trails.
-Lisa is the Garden Coordinator and Educational Liaison for the Tom Settlemire Community Garden where she organizes workshops and field trips for first graders in the Brunswick school system.
+Lisa was the Garden Coordinator and Educational Liaison for the Tom Settlemire Community Garden where she organized workshops and field trips for first graders in the Brunswick school system.

 Aside from loving to have her hands in the soil, Lisa has been a public elementary school educator for over 30 years in Maine and New Hampshire.
 Trained as a Reading Specialist, Lisa spends most of her school hours helping students engage in literacy and math learning.
 Whenever possible, she shares her passion for growing things with her students hoping that they will grow green thumbs too.